Ouranosinc/ESPO-R/README.md

 ### Methodology
 The temperature and precipitation data from the simulations in table 2 were first extracted over an area covering North America and, if necessary, converted into daily values.
-Then using the [ESMF software](https://earthsystemmodeling.org/regrid/), accessed through its python [xESMF](https://xesmf.readthedocs.io/en/latest/) interface, all the extracted simulation data is interpolated bilinearly to the ERA5-Land grid.
+Then using the [ESMF software](https://earthsystemmodeling.org/regrid/) (DeLuca et al., 2012), accessed through its python [xESMF](https://xesmf.readthedocs.io/en/latest/) interface (Zhuang et al., 2021), all the extracted simulation data is interpolated bilinearly to the ERA5-Land grid.

-The ESPO-R5 v.1.0 bias adjustment procedure then uses [xclim](https://xclim.readthedocs.io/en/stable/sdba.html) (Logan et al. 2021) algorithms to adjust simulation bias following a quantile mapping procedure.
+The ESPO-R5 v.1.0 bias adjustment procedure then uses [xclim](https://xclim.readthedocs.io/en/stable/sdba.html) algorithms to adjust simulation bias following a quantile mapping procedure.
 In particular, the algorithm used is inspired by the "Detrended Quantile Mapping" (DQM) method described by Cannon (2015).
 The procedure is bipartite.
 First, the adjustment factors are calculated based on reference data and simulations over a common period (training stage).